exercism/generic-analyzer/TRACK_README.md

-# Exercism TRACK_NAME analyzer
+# Exercism replace-this-with-the-track-name analyzer

-The Docker image to automatically run tests on TRACK_NAME solutions submitted to [Exercism].
+The Docker image to automatically run tests on replace-this-with-the-track-name solutions submitted to [Exercism].

 ## Getting started